JachymT/a-level-cs-blog/Algorithms and programming/2.1/2.1.2/Notes.md

 For example if performing a linnear or binnary search, the list should be in an indexed or ordered format.
 This also includes specifying variable type.

 ### Advantages
 - Making program components reusable by good documentation.
-Libraries can be imported whenever
+Libraries can be imported whenever and save time, costs, resources, as long as they are compatable.
+They  provide abstraction and are pre-built and often well tested.
 - Cutting out unnecessary checks - eg checking before calling the subroutine
 - Making programs easier to debug and maintain